 The extrapolation was a negative forward relative delta, indicating no suboptimality (1218 pairs, 1.8%).

-A extrapolation was from below (consider Figure 1 but with Plan A from generation 4; we would then need to extrapolate from the closest Plan B, which is at a smaller cardinality), in a forward direction, to compute a positive forward relative delta, indicating a suboptimal plan (795 pairs, 1.2%)
+An extrapolation was from below (consider Figure S2 but with Plan A from generation 4; we would then need to extrapolate from the closest Plan B, which is at a smaller cardinality), in a forward direction, to compute a positive forward relative delta, indicating a suboptimal plan (795 pairs, 1.2%).

 From these six possibilities, we thus retain (3) and (5), which indicate a suboptimal plan at the higher generation (1710 pairs), and (4) and (6), which indicate a non-suboptimal plan at the higher generation (1378 pairs).